ShortlistShortlistedRemoved from shortlist 37

 Zoom on the Pulsar PGDA70BiSCO

-In a nutshell, the Pulsar PGDA70BiSCO is a portable inverter generator mostly geared towards:
+In short, the Pulsar PGDA70BiSCO is a portable inverter generator adequately designed for:

 - Food van owners who know that just a short power outage could lose them hundreds of dollars